 As one would expect so close to the Ayrshire coastline, there are sailing and yachting opportunities from Troon and Largs, as well as scuba diving and other such waterery things!
 For lots more infomation on learning to sail etc, have a wee nosey at Prestwick sailing club, which is also an RYA training centre.

 Walking and Cycling

-Ayrshire's landscapes range from lush rolling hillsides to white sand shores, majestic craggy cliffs and caves, medieval forests, dramatic moorlands and small friendly villages.
-The Ayrshire Paths Initiative provides sensitively managed, well sign-posted routes for walkers who want to enjoy Ayrshire’l lovely coastline.
+Ayrshire’s landscapes range from lush rolling hillsides to white sandy shores, majestic craggy cliffs and caves, medieval forests, dramatic moorlands and small friendly villages.
+The Ayrshire Coastal Paths Initiative provides sensitively managed, well sign-posted routes for walkers who want to enjoy Ayrshire’l lovely coastline.
 The nearby Carrick Hills and Galloway Forests also offer many opportunities for walkers of all experience.
 It’s well worth visiting the GPSS Walking and Cycling website where you can find and plan a wide range of cycle and walking routes.